amar-uicoder/mini-shopping-cart-test/client/README.md

 Shopping Cart Test

-This client side react app generated with `create-react-app`
+PreRequisits:
+Node and Npm

-Navigate to the root/project directory, run the below commands:
+Once you clone this repo, Please go the root(client) directory In the project directory, run the below commands:

 ## `npm install / yarn install`